the-jake-z/uacs315/notes/VPP Examples.md

 ---

-See Huseyin's Slides for VPP Lab for complete use Case Descriptions.
+See Huseyin's Slides for VPP Lab for complete use Case Descriptions for the above example.
+Sorry I can't type as fast as he talks... :(

 **Here's the format we're going to use in 315:**